izabellewilding/Kerve-Test-Antiques/README.md

 ![Lighthouse Score](src/assets/readme/LIGHTHOUSE_SCREENSHOT.png)

 ## Cross-browser Compatability
-- Tested and works consistently on Edge, Chrome, and Sarafi
+- Tested and works consistently on Edge, Chrome, and Safari
 - Fixed smooth scroll bug on IOS by adding smooth scroll polyfill

 ## TODO

 - Add aria-labels for higher accessibility score and test on screen reader
 - Add a lazy load component for images
+- Parallax effect disabled on IOS only due to z-index behaving differently with other animations: Would try and find a solution to make this work